Call for Papers

 Formats, section topics and target group

 The conference structure will follow the stages of a research project from its conception to its completion.
-Participants will present and discuss their PAPERS (15 minutes ORAL PRESENTATION + 10 minutes discussion) in sections dedicated to various steps of the research process:
+Participants will present and discuss their PAPERS (15-minute ORAL PRESENTATION + 10-minute discussion) in sections dedicated to various steps of the research process:

 - Types of data and data selection